asotbz/Fuzzbin/docs/openapi-spec.md

 Validates username and password, returns access and refresh tokens on successful authentication.

+If the user's password_must_change flag is set, returns 403 with instructions to use /auth/set-initial-password endpoint.

 Rate limited: 5 failed attempts per minute per IP address.
 - `POST` `/auth/refresh` — Refresh access token
   - Refresh an access token using a valid refresh token.